The Week is organised by:

-The European Parliamentary Forum on Population and Development (EPF) is a network of members of parliaments from across Europe who are committed to protecting the sexual and reproductive health of the world’s most vulnerable people, both at home and overseas.
+The European Parliamentary Forum for Sexual & Reproductive Rights (EPF) is a network of members of parliaments from across Europe who are committed to protecting the sexual and reproductive health of the world’s most vulnerable people, both at home and overseas.
 We believe that women should always have the right to decide upon the number of children they wish to have, and should never be denied the education or other means to achieve this.

 The International Planned Parenthood Federation (IPPF) is a global service provider and a leading advocate of sexual and reproductive health and rights for all.
 It is a worldwide movement of national organizations working with and for communities and individuals.
 IPPF EN (European Network) is one of the six regions of IPPF, covering Western and Eastern Europe and Central Asia with 39 Member Associations.